Sugar prices to trade sideways to lower: Angel Commodities

 Angel Commodities' report on Sugar

-Sugar Futures closed lower for the third successive session on Thursday and trading in a range on reports that center allows duty - free imports of 5 lakh tonnes of raw sugar.
+Sugar Futures closed slightly lower on Wednesday after touching intraday high of Rs.
+3,871 per quintal to close 0.13% down.
+There was profit booking after good jump earlier in the session on reports that center allows duty - free imports of 5 lakh tonnes of raw sugar .
 Prices have increase in recent trades due to ICRA report that the Sugar production is likely to decline by 19 % to 20 3 .3 lakh tonnes (lt) during sugar year (SY) 2017, due to poor rainfall during previous monsoon in key producing states like Maharashtra and Karnataka.
 As per physical market players, India's sugar output in the ongoing season ending Sept is unlikely to touch the 200 lt mark.
-Raw sugar futures closed higher on Thursday from Wednesday's 11 - month low on short - cove ring and expectations of higher demand.
-Market expectations on Indian imports had varied from 500,000 tonnes to 1.5 mt and traders are anticipating more imports in coming months.
-However, there is g rowing worries about a surplus in the upcoming 2017 - 18 season which may keep the prices in check.Outlook We expect sugar prices to trade sideways to lower on reports of duty free imports of raw sugar which may keep the stock levels at comfortable levels for the season.
-However, good demand from the stockists and bulk buyers during the coming festival season and summer season may support sugar prices.
+Raw sugar futures sank to an 11 - month low on Wednesday, giving up early gains as technical resistance offset news that top consumer India will allow duty - free imports.
+Good weather conditions in top producer Brazil also weighed on sentiment, adding to expectations for ample supplies.
+As per ISO, Brazilian producers are likely to continue to favor sugar over ethanol since the former has proven more profitable.Outlook We expect sugar prices to trade sideways to lower on reports of duty free imports of raw sugar which may keep the stock levels at comfortable levels for the season.
+However, good demand from the stockists and bulk buyers during the coming festival and summer season may support sugar prices.

 Disclaimer: The views and investment tips expressed by investment experts/broking houses/rating agencies on moneycontrol.com are their own, and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.